jaanga/jaanga.github.io/documents/jaanga-coding-style/jaanga-coding-style-r1.md

 * Lots of small apps
 	* Not one big app
-* Emphasis on astronomy, physics, math but not coding We seek great visualizations not great code
+* Emphasis on astronomy, physics, math but not coding
+	* We seek great visualizations not great code
+	* The code is not there to impress programmers or to show off programming skills
+		* Unless that skill is about making code simpler and easier to digest
+	* The code must be easy to read so that the physics, math, engineering or whatever stands out not the techie bits
+	* Typically you are looking at two screens or windows - one showing the simulation anfd the other showing the code
+		* The task is to reduce the multi-tasking to a minimum
 * Sharing is of the essence
-	* Fork, improve, share is the mantra
+	* Fork, edit/improve, share is the mantra
 	* GitHub is the platform

 ### Various Other Coding Quirks